-1. Do asylum seekers located at the wish so in practice?
-GOs and UNHCR effective access to NGOs ⊠ With difficulty s and UNHCR if they 2.
-Do asylum seekers in detention wish so in practice? centres have ef fective access to NGOs With difficulty and UNHCR if they ☐ No 3.
-Do asylum seekers accommode effective access to NGOs and U excluding borders) have
+Indicators: Access to NGOs and UNHCR 1.
+Do asylum seekers located at the border have effective access to NGOs and UNHCR if they wish so in practice?
+2. Do asylum seekers in detention centres have effective access to NGOs and UNHCR if they wish so in practice?
+3. Do asylum seekers accommodated in remote locations on the territory (excluding borders) have effective access to NGOs and UNHCR if they wish so in practice?
+Yes With difficulty No

 In general, asylum seekers at the borders are the ones that face most difficulties in accessing not only information, but the asylum process itself.
-For this reason, UNHCR has established its presence in the border points in Ceuta and Melilla.
+For this reason, UNHCR has established its presence in Andalucía, in order to monitor arrivals by boat, and at the border points in Ceuta and Melilla.
 For more information refer to section on Border Procedure.